 Sober living houses empower recovery and that’s why when it comes to choosing a sober living home, it is important to know what you’re getting into.
-Sober living houses vary in many ways including cost, management and the services they offer.
+Sober living houses vary in many ways including cost, management, and the services they offer.
 You’ll want to make sure that the sober living house you choose offers those qualities and features that address your needs and ultimately supports you in your recovery journey.
-So how do you go about taking this important decision?
+So how do you go about making this important decision?

 Make a Visit

 Visiting the sober living home before you enroll for treatment is the first step.
 As sober homes are rewarding and can help you transition from rehab, it’s crucial for you to understand if the vision and the values of the house meet your needs.
-Learning about their programs, therapists and atmosphere can you help you choose the right fit for you.
+Learning about their programs, therapists, and atmosphere can help you choose the right fit for you.

 Although sober homes provide a safe environment for you to establish new, healthy routines.
 The location of your sober home can help facilitate that as well.
-For some people, having a recovery home close to work, school or the home you’ll return to after is beneficial as it helps you slowly reintegrate into these places.
-For other, being far removed from these areas is important as the distance from people and environments that trigger cravings is important for their recovery.
+For some people, having a recovery home close to work, school, or the home you’ll return to after is beneficial as it helps you slowly reintegrate into these places.
+For others, being far removed from these areas is important as the distance from people and environments that trigger cravings is important for their recovery.

 Rules and Accountability

-An important aspect of a sober home are the rules and regulations.
+An important aspect of a sober home is the rules and regulations.
 Every sober home may have different rules and regulations but, the focus is the same: to help you remain sober and lead a healthy and productive lifestyle.
 Before you go to your recovery home you’ll want to know: